-Program Description: The Paralegal Studies Associate of Applied Science degree program prepares students for positions in the paralegal profession.
-The knowledge and skills emphasized in this program include ethical obligations; research in state and federal law; legal correspondence preparation; family law matters; basic concepts of real property law, criminal law and procedure, civil litigation, tort law, substantive contracts, commercial law and business organizations; and wills, trusts, administration and probate.
-The program of study provides students with specialized legal knowledge and skills required to assist lawyers in the delivery of legal services.
+Program Description: The Paralegal Studies program is a sequence of courses that prepares students for positions in the paralegal profession.
+Learning opportunities develop academic, technical and professional knowledge and skills required for job acquisition, retention, and advancement.
+The knowledge and skills emphasized in this program include ethical obligations; research in state and federal law; legal correspondence preparation; family law matters; basic concepts of real property law, criminal law and procedure, civil litigation, tort law, and substantive contract law; and wills, trusts, and probate.
+The program of study emphasizes opportunities that provide students with specialized legal knowledge and skills required to aid lawyers in the delivery of legal services.
+Program graduates receive a Paralegal Studies Associate of Applied Technology degree.